 Shortly before we terminated contact with his parents, Brandon went up to his parents’ farm to do some shooting with friends.
 He found his father on his tractor at the very edge of their pond, spinning the massive tractor tires and coming extremely close to flipping the tractor on top of himself.
 Brandon raced over to stop the near-fatal accident.
 His father was oblivious to the danger of what he was doing.
 Totally oblivious.

-That tractor incident reminds me of the end of Lisa Wolcott’s blog.
+That tractor incident reminds me of the end of Lisa Wolcott’s article.

 Disturbing, isn’t it, to think about one in 25 of us having no conscience.
 One in 25 people being someone we need to avoid.
 Disturbing to think about the ease with which a sociopath creates a swath of destruction… and that they get away with it… and all you can do, usually, is steer clear.